How to Create a Blazor WebAssembly Application with Prerendering

 Delete

-file in the Client project. -
+~/wwwroot/index.htmlfile in the Client project. -

-Remove the below line from Client project’s
+Remove the following line from the Client project’s

 -